OnHenriGolera/Astro/README.md

   <h3 align="center">Astro project</h3>

   <p align="center">
-    Astro is an open source, modern and intuitive competition manager.
+    Astro is an open-source, modern and intuitive competition manager.

-    It is currently under development and is not yet ready for use.
   </p>
 </div>

+👷‍♂️ It is currently under development and is not yet ready for use.